Viddal Riley: Riley vs. Garber

-Cancelled bout with Isaac Chamberlain
+Cancelled bout with Chamberlain

 After defeating Garber, Riley once again faced off with Isaac Chamberlain and the two verbally agreed to fight in February 2025.
 It was later announced that Riley will defend his English cruiserweight title against Chamberlain on 1 February 2025 at the Wembley Arena in London.
 However on 20 January, it was announced that Chamberlain would be withdrawing from the fight due to injury.

 British cruiserweight champion

 Riley vs. Clarke

 After the cancellation of Riley's bout against Isaac Chamberlain, it was confirmed that Riley would not be fighting a replacement on 1 February 2025.
 Instead, Riley would be fighting at a later date, due to a replacement "not aligning with the bigger goals ahead".
 On 23 January 2025, it was confirmed that Riley would be facing British and WBA Intercontinental cruiserweight champion Cheavon Clarke (10–1) on the Chris Eubank Jr vs. Conor Benn undercard on 26 April 2025 at the Tottenham Hotspur Stadium for the British cruiserweight title.
-Riley went on to win the fight by unanimous decision and won the British cruiserweight title whilst retaining the English title.
+Riley went on to win the fight by unanimous decision and won the British cruiserweight title.
 According to CompuBox, Riley landed 24% of 617 punches thrown in the bout compared to Clarke, who threw 545 punches and landed 19% of punches.

+In August 2025, Riley posted an Instagram story hinting that he and Boxxer had parted ways after stating that it's 'free agent season.'
+Following the departure, Riley began negotiating with various other promotions, including Eddie Hearn's Matchroom Boxing.
+On 6 December, Riley announced that he had signed a promotional deal with KSI's Misfits Boxing, under their MF Pro division.
+Riley explained in an interview with Sky Sports that the MF Pro events will be completely separate from the usual crossover events that Misfits produces, and that these shows will be traditional professional boxing.

+Riley was in negotiations to face Aloys Youmbi as his first British cruiserweight title defense.
+However, in January 2026, Riley stated that Youmbi had withdrawn from the negotiations.
+Youmbi's manager on Instagram Lee Eaton stated that Youmbi has "bigger plans ahead."

+European cruiserweight champion

+Riley vs. Masternak

+Riley challenged European cruiserweight champion Mateusz Masternak as the co-main event of Derek Chisora vs. Deontay Wilder on 4 April 2026 at The O2 Arena in London.
+He won by unanimous decision.